Meneer-de-Bruin/WCT-API/docs/apis/api-harvest-agents_GET.rst

-Retrieve Harvest Agencies (GET)
+Retrieve Harvest Agents (GET)
 ===============================

-Returns a list of all the harvest agencies.
+Returns a list of all the harvest agents.

 Version
 -------